About Model UN

 How to apply

 Students must apply to be accepted into POLS 280: Model United Nations in October.
 Students are then selected and notified before pre-registration begins.
-To apply, please submit a resume, statement of interest, and DegreeWorks printout by email to the Political Science Dept secretary, Moira Rouggly by the deadline.
+To apply, please submit a two paragraph statement of interest (Why do you want to do Model UN?
+What topics or committees interest you?) and a DegreeWorks printout by email to Prof. Matt Murphy by the deadline.

 For more information

 The Political Science Department holds an information session for Model UN in October.
-Contact Dr. Robert Compton, Dept. of Political Science, Fitzelle 266, 607-436-3048, or visit the National Model UN webpage.
+Contact Dr. Matt Murphy, Dept. of Political Science, check out this video overview, or visit the National Model UN webpage.